projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 the virtual address, the resulting address is not constrained by various memory range checks or nested translations.
 Specifically:

-* Intel® SGX protected memory checks are not applied.
+* Intel |reg| SGX protected memory checks are not applied.
 * Extended Page Table (EPT) guest physical to host physical address translation is not applied.
 * SMM protected memory checks are not applied.